SteveLane/new-project-sh/README.md

 $ ./new_project.sh target_directory
 ```

+If you want it o be available everyone, copy it over to `/usr/local/bin`.

 ## What the script does

 The script sets up a new project directory in the manner that **I** like (ymmv).
 The directory structure is as follows: